RyosukeHonda/Advanced_Lane_Lines/README.md

 Image distortion occurs when a camera looks at 3D objects in the real world and transforms them into 2D image.
 This transformation isn't perfect(different size or shape).
 Therefore we have to undistort the image.
 By undistorting image, we can get correct and more useful information from an image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+The code for this step is contained in the first code cell of the IPython notebook located in ".Camera_Calibration.ipynb".

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+The code for this step is contained in the second code cell(undistort chess board image) of the IPython notebook located in ".Camera_Calibration.ipynb".

 ![Image undistortion][image1]

 ###Pipeline (single images)

 ####1.
-Provide an example of a distortion-corrected image.
+Distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one(Left:Original image Right:Undistorted image):
+I applied the camera matrics and distortion coefficient,which are calculated above, to the test images and the result looks like this(Left:Original image Right:Undistorted image):
 ![alt text][image2]

 ####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+Color transforms, Gradients to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image

 First I get white line and yellow line by using RGB to HSV color transformation.